Core Web Vitals

 What are Core Web Vitals?

 Core Web Vitals are three Google-defined metrics that measure real-world user experience on a webpage: LCP (Largest Contentful Paint) measures loading speed — how quickly the main content appears; INP (Interaction to Next Paint) measures responsiveness — how fast the page reacts to user input; CLS (Cumulative Layout Shift) measures visual stability — whether elements jump around as the page loads.
-Google uses these as ranking signals.
-More importantly for CRO, poor scores directly increase bounce rate and reduce conversions.
+Google uses these as ranking signals in its Page Experience update.
+More importantly for CRO, poor scores directly increase bounce rate and reduce conversions — independent of SEO considerations.

 How do Core Web Vitals affect conversion rate?

 The data is clear: page speed and stability directly impact conversion rate.
 Google's research shows a 1-second delay in mobile load time can reduce conversions by up to 20%.
-Deloitte found improving mobile site speed by 0.1 seconds increased conversion rate by 8% for retail sites.
+Deloitte's 2020 study found improving mobile site speed by 0.1 seconds increased conversion rate by 8% for retail sites.
 CLS issues (content jumping as page loads) cause accidental clicks and frustration, increasing exit rate.
-Sites with good Core Web Vitals scores consistently outperform poor-scoring pages in both rankings and conversion metrics.
+Sites with good Core Web Vitals scores (LCP under 2.5s, INP under 200ms, CLS under 0.1) consistently outperform poor-scoring pages in both rankings and conversion metrics.

 How do you check and improve Core Web Vitals?

-Check your scores at PageSpeed Insights (pagespeed.web.dev) or Google Search Console → Core Web Vitals report.
-For LCP: optimise images (WebP format, lazy loading, proper sizing), use a CDN, and preload critical fonts.
-For INP: minimise JavaScript execution time and third-party scripts.
-For CLS: set explicit width/height on all images and videos, avoid dynamically injected content above existing content, and don't use web fonts that cause text reflow.
-Aim for: LCP under 2.5s, INP under 200ms, CLS under 0.1.
+Check your scores at PageSpeed Insights (pagespeed.web.dev) — this shows real-user CrUX data alongside lab data.
+Google Search Console's Core Web Vitals report shows performance across all pages grouped by URL pattern.
+For LCP improvement: optimize hero images (WebP format, explicit dimensions, fetchpriority='high'), use a CDN, preload critical fonts.
+For INP: minimize JavaScript execution and defer non-critical scripts.
+For CLS: set explicit width/height on all images, avoid dynamically injected content above existing content, use font-display: optional or swap.
+Target: LCP under 2.5s, INP under 200ms, CLS under 0.1.